-All units shall have a drain pan constructed of corrosion-resistant galvanized steel and shall be insulated.
+All units shall come furnished with an insulated drain pan constructed of galvanized steel.
 A drain outlet shall be provided on both ends of the pan.
 The drain hand of connection shall be easily field-reversed to the opposite end.
 The drain pan shall be able to be sloped in either direction for proper condensate removal.
-Drain shall be provided with an optional secondary, overflow drain connection on both ends of the pan.
 [Option: Drain pan shall be constructed of stainless steel.]